Ledig stilling på Universitetet i Oslo

 - A letter of application

-- A project proposal (5-10 pages) which must include the topic, relevant theory and methods and time-line.
-Applicants are expected to be able to complete the project during the appointment period.
-If the project requires field work/data collection, costs must be calculated and presented in a budget.
+- A project proposal (5-10 pages).
+The proposal must include the topic, relevant theory and methods and time-line.
+If the project requires field work/data collection, costs must be calculated and presented in a tentative budget.

 - Academic transcripts (university degrees only)